Nonlinear cascaded quantum network with giant emitters

-where $c = 1.01 \times \Gamma^2_0 \pi / 2$ with $\Gamma_0$ the decay rate of GEP A at $t = 0$, and $\tau_D = D_q / v_g$ is the propagation time from A to B. The modulating pulses in \eqref{pulse} minimize irreversible quantum jump processes and tailor the wavepacket of the correlated photons with time-reversal symmetry.
-Therefore, GEP B will perfectly absorb two correlated photons emitted by GEP A~\cite{Stannigel2011}.
-Because $\Gamma_{\rm A, \rm B} \propto |g_{\rm A, \rm B}|^4$ in our proposal [cf.~\eqref{c_e_Gamma}], the modulated decay rates can be exactly mapped to time-dependent interactions $g_{\rm A, \rm B}(t)$.
-We numerically simulate two-excitation transfer between two GEPs in \figpanels{fig4}{b}{c}.
-Because dark-state conditions always hold in this nonlinear cascaded system, the correlated-two-photon field is trapped between the two GEPs without leaking outside.
+where $c = 1.01 \times \Gamma^2_0 \pi / 2$, with $\Gamma_0$ the decay rate of GEP A at $t = 0$, and $\tau_{\text{D}} = D_{\text{q}} / v_{\text{g}}$ is the propagation time from A to B. The modulation pulses in \eqref{pulse} minimize irreversible quantum jump processes and tailor the wavepacket of the correlated photons with time-reversal symmetry.
+Therefore, GEP B will perfectly absorb two correlated photons emitted by GEP A~\cite{Cirac1997,Yao2005,Stannigel2011}.
+Because $\Gamma_{+}^{\alpha} (t) \propto |g_{\alpha}|^4$ in our proposal [cf.~\eqref{c_e_Gamma}], the modulated decay rates can be exactly mapped to time-dependent interactions $g_{\rm A, \rm B}(t)$.
+We numerically simulate two-excitation transfer between two GEPs in Fig.~\ref{fig4}b,c.
+Given that the decay rates are modulated according to Eq.~(20), the dark-state conditions hold in this nonlinear cascaded system, and the correlated-two-photon field is trapped between the two GEPs without leaking outside.